-Revenue Recognition-We recognize revenue when: (i) there is persuasive evidence that an arrangement exists; (ii) delivery has occurred or services have been rendered; (iii) the price is fixed or determinable; and (iv) collectability is reasonably assured.
-We recognize revenue with the transfer of title and risk of loss, and provide for reserves for returns and other allowances.
+Revenue Recognition-We recognize revenue when: (i) persuasive evidence of an arrangement exists; (ii) delivery or services have been rendered; (iii) the price is fixed or determinable; and (iv) collectability is reasonably assured.
+We recognize revenue with the transfer of title and risk of loss and provide for reserves for returns and other allowances.

 We generally do not provide customers other than distributors the right to return product, with the exception of warranty related matters.
-Accordingly, we do not maintain a reserve for such customers.
-Shipping and handling fees billed to customers are recorded as revenue while the related costs are classified as a component of revenue.
+Accordingly, we do not typically maintain a reserve for customers.
+Shipping and handling fees billed to customers are recorded as revenue while the related costs are classified as a component cost of revenue.
 We provide warranties for our products and accrue the cost of warranty claims in the period the related revenue is recorded.